About Sharon Kirsch

 With my new husband, Mark, a landscape historian I’d met in York, I relocated to Washington, D.C.
 There I continued my freelance journalism while volunteering for the Center for Marine Conservation (CMC).
 It was an exhilarating year.
 For Halloween, I dressed up as the Tree of Knowledge of Good and Evil.
 I hoped my modest efforts at CMC were helping in a small way to save endangered sea turtles.

 Mark and I eventually set up house in Toronto.
 In this new city I found employment as the communications editor at Harbourfront Centre, a non-profit cultural organization, where I oversaw the writing of a large team of marketers and publicists.
 Several years later, Washington beckoned once again.
 I was lucky to be awarded a place in the Jenny McKean Moore workshop in Creative Non-Fiction at George Washington University, an opportunity that launched me into a new and ambitious genre of writing.
 The shift resulted in my book What Species of Creatures: Animal Relations from the New World (New Star Books, 2008).

 I’ve since been based in Toronto, where for many years I’ve volunteered as a caretaker of feral cats.
 Their subtle nature—neither fully wild nor fully domesticated—makes getting to know them both a challenge and a privilege.

 The diverse cultural influences in my background, combined with my extensive travel and engagement with other species, have informed my preoccupations as a writer: the displacement resulting from changes of environment or encounters with otherness, including the non-human.
-Most recently, the loss of essential family (both my parents) has prompted an interest in ancestral history and ancestral memory as explored in my forthcoming book—in many ways indistinguishable from my life in progress.
+Most recently, the loss of essential family (both my parents) has prompted an interest in ancestral history and ancestral memory, as explored in my new book, The Smallest Objective.